DANS-KNAW/dans-frontend-framework/apps/ohsmart/README.md

 To ensure language files are loaded before the UI is loaded, wrap your Routes in a Suspense component.

 #### Theming
 Configure a theme file and use this in the ThemeWrapper from [@dans-framework/theme](/packages/theme/README.md) to wrap your app with.
+Be sure to edit **./src/index.css** to match body and app background color to your theme.

 #### Snackbar
 To display error messages from the Redux stores of several components, you need to a add a SnackbarProvider somewhere in your app.